 One of my friends, who had spent 10 months in Hiroshima, had the idea of cooking Okonomiyaki.
 It consists of a batter cooked like a crepe, but with soba noodles, cabbage and eggs plus whatever people feel like adding (cheese, bacon, etc.) with Japanese mayonnaise, okonomiyaki sauce, green onions, and katsuobushi (the dried fish flakes) on top.
 My friend bought all of this stuff at this Japanese grocery store in his home town.
-To make it, we followed this recipe.

 To begin, we started off by chopping up the cabbage, green onions and making the batter.
 Since my flat did not have a large enough bowl, we ended up making the batter in a cooking pot.
 It was quite difficult stirring the batter while adding in the flour without everything spilling.
 Chunks of flour would always get stuck on the side of the pot too.
 Once we finished the batter and cut up the veggies, we took out the teppanyaki grill.